cyverseuk/Documentation/Docker.md

 ####DockerHub and Automated Build

 To make an image publicly available this needs to be uploaded in DockerHub.
-You have to create an account and follow the official documentation.
+You will have to create an account for yourself/your organization and follow the official documentation.
 To summarize use the following command:
 ```
 docker tag <image_ID> <DockerHub_username/image_name[:tag]>
 ```
 `<image_ID>` can be easily determined with `docker images`.
 Note that <DockerHub_username/image_name> needs to be manually created in DockerHub prior to the above command to be run.
-CyverseUK Docker images can be found under the <a href=https://hub.docker.com/u/cyverseuk/>cyverseuk</a> organization.
+CyVerseUK Docker images can be found under the <a href=https://hub.docker.com/u/cyverseuk/>cyverseuk</a> organization.
 ![dockerhub view of cyverse organization](https://raw.githubusercontent.com/cyverseuk/Documentation/master/media/dockerhub_view.png)
 We are using automated build, that allows to trigger a new build every time the linked GitHub repository is updated.
 Another useful feature of the automated build is to publicly display the DockerFile, allowing the user to know exactly how the image was built and what to expect from a container that is running it.
 GitHub `README.md` file is made into the Docker image long description.
 ![view of a dockerfile available publicly on dockerhub](https://github.com/cyverseuk/Documentation/blob/master/media/dockerfile_ex.png?raw=true)

-For CyverseUK images when there is a change in the image, a new build with the same tag as the github release will be triggered to keep track of the different versions.
+For CyVerseUK images when there is a change in the image, a new build with the same tag as the github release will be triggered to keep track of the different versions.
 At the same time also an update of the `:latest` tag is triggered (you need to manually add a rule for this to happen, it's not done automatically).

 ###<div id="run">Run a Container</div>